Our waistline often becomes a big deal during the meno years because it often changes shape and its measurements increase.

 3. Kumara (sweet potato)

 You know those days where nothing seems to touch the sides?
 Kumara rocks.
 It’s incredibly nutritious, delicious and filling.
 Plus it’s full of fibre, which our bods love.
-Granted, they’re a little bit expensive in New Zealand (you ladies fair much better in Australia), but one can go a long way.
+Granted, they’re a little bit expensive in New Zealand sometimes (you ladies fair much better in Australia), but one can go a long way.
 I love to finely slice them with a mandolin and crispy bake them.
 If you don’t have a mandolin or similar slicer, cube them.
 They’re delicious with sea salt and whatever herbs take your fancy.
-You can do the slices with kale, zucchini and eggplant too.
+Rosemary’s good.
+You can make these slices with pumpkin, zucchini and eggplant too.

 5. Warm Lemon Water & Cinnamon